 Providers

-A provider is an upstream TTS vendor: OpenAI, ElevenLabs, Cartesia, Hume, Google, Deepgram, Inworld, Fish Audio, Murf, Resemble, fal, Mistral, xAI, and others as the catalog grows.
+A provider is an upstream TTS vendor: OpenAI, ElevenLabs, Cartesia, Hume, Google, Deepgram, Inworld, MiniMax, Fish Audio, Murf, Resemble, fal, Mistral, xAI, and others as the catalog grows.
 Speechbase ships an integration with each provider and exposes their models through one API.

 For the end-to-end routing model, including BYOK and Managed Routing, start with Providers and routing.